decompileExec/sus-bernie/README.md

 the invite is: https://discord.com/api/oauth2/authorize?client_id=913105450197725204&permissions=517647760448&scope=bot%20applications.commands

-if you want to download the code and run it yourself, you'll have to run `npm install` in order to install the dependencies for the bot to work.
+if you want to download the code and run it yourself, you'll have to run `npm install` in order to install the dependencies for the bot to work. and you'll need to insert your own token in data/settings.json, by the way.